bgermann/cforms2/readme.txt

 = 14.9 =
 * enhanced: change the my-functions API to be an extra plugin
+* bugfix:   Shortcode puts the form to the right place
 * other:    remove basic style editor

 = 14.8.2 =